Clubs & Activities

 Warriors for Life

-Warriors for Life is a student ministry that celebrates life in all its forms, from conception to natural death.
-We are a group of JPII students who embrace the teaching of the Catholic Church that all life is given by God and has dignity.
-We seek out opportunities both in our school community and beyond to promote and embrace the gift of life.
+Warriors for Life is a student ministry that celebrates and defends life, from conception to natural death.
+We are a group of JPII students who embrace the teaching of the Catholic Church that all life is a precious gift from God.
+We seek out opportunities both in our school community and beyond to promote and embrace the dignity of life.
+Our activities include a baby supply drive for nearby crisis pregnancy clinics, pro-life apologetics workshops, guest speaker sessions, and mental health awareness campaigns.
+Additionally, we organize a pilgrimage to the March For Life in Washington DC.